 Walk forward across the gravel and you will find the Sun.
 Stand on the last circle (Earth) and below you is a bank and the lower lawn.
 Beyond the lawn is longer grass.
-Believe it or not that edge, between lawn and the longer grass is the size of the Sun in this model.
+Believe it or not that edge, between lawn and the longer grass is an arc equivalent to the size of the Sun in this model.

-Now pick up one piece of that gravel and imagine now that it is the entire Milky Way galaxy – then the gravel underfoot now represents the other galaxies in the universe.
+Then pick up one piece of that gravel and imagine now that it is the entire Milky Way galaxy: the gravel underfoot now represents the other galaxies in the universe.